Deployment on Red Hat OpenShift

 Operators are extensions to Kubernetes that are customized to automate tasks beyond the initial automation that Kubernetes or Red Hat OpenShift provide.
 The Open Liberty Operator has a capability level of five, which means that it has the highest level of enterprise capabilities, including auto-scaling, service binding, and Red Hat OpenShift certificate management integration.

 With the Open Liberty Operator, you can make applications highly available by configuring horizontal auto-scaling, which creates or deletes application instances based on resource availability and consumption.
 The Operator also helps manage application deployments.
 For example, after you upload a new container tag for a new version of an application, update the

 applicationImage field in the Operator deployment file with the new container tag.
 Then, the Operator updates the application on a rolling basis.

-This Operator also offers other production-grade capabilities, including simple configuration of persistent or advanced storage and the ability to delegate single-sign on (SSO) to external providers.
-The Operator automates updates of binding information among applications, meaning that it connects applications and maintains information about whether a particular application produces or consumes a service.
+This Operator also offers other production-grade capabilities, including simple configuration of persistent or advanced storage and the ability to delegate single sign-on (SSO) to external providers.